 - 4-H As part of this federal USDA Program, we host and support a 4-H Club at the Farm, ”Shelburne Explorers,” for ages 8-17.

-- Children's Environmental Literacy Foundation We are proud to partner with CELF on their Clinton Global Initiative Project to integrate Education for Sustainability and STEM (Science, Technology, Engineering, and Math) into New York City Schools.
+- Children’s Environmental Literacy Foundation (CELF) We are proud to partner with CELF on transforming education with a lens of sustainability.
+We have collaborated on professional learning programs for educators since 2007 and most recently on their Clinton Global Initiative Project to integrate Education for Sustainability and STEM (Science, Technology, Engineering, and Math) into New York City Schools.

 - King Street Youth Center We have partnered with King Street for nearly 20 years to offer farm and nature programming to underserved children in Burlington, VT.

 - National Farm to School Vermont FEED, one of our partnership organizations, is the Northeast Regional Lead for Vermont Farm to School.

 - The Sustainability Academy at Lawrence Barnes A long time partner in education for sustainability efforts in Burlington.

 - For more of our national and international education partners, visit our Sustainable Schools Project.